 Every Friday, we share our favorite book- and travel-related links.
-This week, we've got a crash course on Emily Dickinson, jobs at a Scottish castle, tipping etiquette, the romance of the railroad dining car, and more.
+This week, we've got Edith Wharton's private library, books set in Florence, a new version of Pride and Prejudice, Dino National Monument, and more.

 An isolated school, a frustrated and misunderstood teenager, a rash of unsettling and inexplicable experiences.
 This novel from Louis Duncan, the queen of YA horror, is a timely, thrilling tale for readers of any age.

 Look, if you're a strong woman ready to step into a man's world like our heroine Patience, you're gonna need to eat your veggies.
 These vibrant recipes from North Africa make getting vitamins and minerals a treat.

 We've said it before, but it bears repeating: Paris is always a good idea.
 That's why we're recommending 13 books that are like a magic portal to Paris.
 Wouldn't you enjoy a virtual trip to the city by the Seine?